brunokoga/Montevideo/monsters_dir/creatureTypes.md

 - Immunity to bleed, death effects, disease, paralysis, poison, sleep effects, and stunning.
 - Not subject to nonlethal damage, [ability drain](universalMonsterRules#_ability-damage-and-drain), or energy drain.
 Immune to [damage](universalMonsterRules#_ability-damage-and-drain) to its physical ability scores (Constitution, Dexterity, and Strength), as well as to exhaustion and fatigue effects.
 - Cannot heal damage on its own if it has no Intelligence score, although it can be healed.
 Negative energy (such as an _inflict _spell) can heal undead creatures.
 The fast healing special quality works regardless of the creature's Intelligence score.
-- Immunity to any effect that requires a Fortitude save (unless the effect also works on objects or is harmless).
+- Immunity to any effect that requires a Fortitude save (unless the effect also works on objects or is harmless.
 - Not at risk of death from massive damage, but is immediately destroyed when reduced to 0 hit points.
-- Not affected by _ [raise dead](../spells/raiseDead#_raise-dead) _and _ [reincarnate](../spells/reincarnate#_reincarnate) _spells or abilities. _Resurrection _and _ [true resurrection](../spells/trueResurrection#_true-resurrection) _can affect undead creatures.
+- Not affected by _ [raise dead](../spell_dir/raiseDead#_raise-dead _and _ [reincarnate](../spell_dir/reincarnate#_reincarnate _spells or abilities. _Resurrection _and _ [true resurrection](../spell_dir/trueResurrection#_true-resurrection) _can affect undead creatures.
 These spells turn undead creatures back into the living creatures they were before becoming undead.
 - Proficient with its natural weapons, all simple weapons, and any weapons mentioned in its entry.
-- Proficient with whatever type of armor (light, medium, or heavy) it is described as wearing, as well as all lighter types.
+- Proficient with whatever type of armor (light, medium, or heavy it is described as wearing, as well as all lighter types.
 Undead not indicated as wearing armor are not proficient with armor.
 Undead are proficient with shields if they are proficient with any form of armor.
 - Undead do not breathe, eat, or sleep.

 **Vermin**